 A Favorite Part of Shopify Is the Customer Support

 The customer care team at Shopify is passionate and willing to go above and beyond.
 To me, that’s a huge selling point.
 I can’t tell you the number of times I’ve pulled my hair out with other customer support teams.
 And anyone that makes me feel like that will never happen gets a gold star.

-However, the 24-7-365 support via live chat, online form, email, and telephone are not unique to Shopify, and neither is the exceptional customer service.
+However, the 24-7-365 support via live chat, online form, email address support, and phone support are not unique to Shopify, and neither is the exceptional customer service.
 All ecommerce websites dedicated to helping small businesses thrive make sure to have great on-call representatives.

 But still, Shopify takes it all a step further than most with other features that will help you reach new heights as an entrepreneur.
 On top of the standard help center of FAQs, they have really helpful and often fascinating forum discussions where I’ve found countless tips and insights.